 Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
 If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new job.
 There is no cost to you.
-Let’s see if you qualify!
+Let’s see if you are eligible!

-With the amount of computer networks doubling every 5 years, the job demand for Information Technology employees continues to heat up for this high paid career.
-If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every five years, the job demand for Information Technology employees continues to shoot up for this high paid career.
+If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.